Compare low deposit home loans for February

 Will I have to pay lenders mortgage insurance?

-Additionally, LMI doesn't protect you if you can't meet your mortgage repayments.
-You would need to take out mortgage or income protection insurance to cover you in case of illness or redundancy.
+LMI doesn’t protect you if you can’t meet your mortgage repayments, so you would need to take out income protection or mortgage protection insurance to cover you in case of illness. injury or redundancy.

 Government support for low deposit home loans

-Using a low deposit home loan can be a helpful way of buying property.
-That being said, high interest rates and LMI can feel like added expenses.
+A low deposit home loan can be a helpful way of getting into the property market, but higher interest rates and LMI are added expenses that can be a deterrent.

-However, if you are a first home buyer in Australia, you may be eligible for first home owner grants (FHOGs) or first home buyer schemes.
+However, if you’re a first home buyer in Australia, you may be eligible for First Home Owner Grants (FHOGs) or other first home buyer schemes.

-With the First Home Guarantee, for example, the government acts as your guarantor.
-This means it provides additional security by adding to your home loan deposit.
+With the First Home Guarantee, for example, the Australian government acts as your guarantor.
+This means the government provides additional security by adding to your home loan deposit.

-Keep in mind that the scheme is kept to participating lenders, so you be sure to check that your loan provider actually is a part of the scheme.
+Keep in mind that the government’s home loan schemes are kept to participating lenders, so you’ll need to check that your mortgage provider is participating.
+Income limits also apply and not everybody is eligible.

 Pros of low deposit home loans

-If you’re a borrower who’s looking to get into the property market now, whether an investor or first time home buyer, then there are plenty of advantages to getting a low deposit home loan.
+If you’re looking to get into the property market now, whether as an investor or first time home buyer, here are some advantages to getting a low deposit home loan:

-• Less time saving for a deposit.
-Low deposit home loans can make homeownership accessible to people who have not been able to save a deposit.
-This is particularly beneficial for first-time home buyers who may struggle to save while also paying rent.
+• Less time saving for a deposit: Low deposit home loans can make homeownership accessible if you’ve been unable to save a 20% deposit.
+It’s particularly beneficial for first-time home buyers who may struggle to save while also paying rent.

-• Get on the property ladder sooner.
-A low deposit home loan has the potential to let borrowers get their home faster than they may otherwise have gotten had they saved for the full 20% deposit.
+• Get on the property ladder sooner: A low deposit home loan has the potential to get you into your home faster than you may have otherwise if you’d saved for the full 20% deposit.
+It may also help you avoid rising house prices.

-• Hold more money back.
-With a lower initial deposit, you may be able to maintain a substantial emergency fund.
-If you add it to an offset account, this could significantly lower your interest.
+• Hold more money back: With a lower initial deposit, you may be able to maintain a substantial emergency fund.
+If you add your savings to an offset account, it could significantly lower your interest.

-• Government schemes.
-If you’re a first time home buyer, chances are you may be able to get your low deposit loan backed by the government which usually means an exemption from paying lenders mortgage insurance (LMI).
+• Government schemes: If you’re a first home buyer, chances are you may be able to get your low deposit loan backed by the government, which usually means an exemption from paying lenders mortgage insurance.

 Cons of low deposit home loans

-While a low deposit home loan can be useful for borrowers who are looking to get on the property ladder early, there are some drawbacks that you should consider.
+While a low deposit home loan can be useful for borrowers looking to get on the property ladder early, there are some drawbacks that you should consider:

-• Lower home equity.
-A smaller deposit means you’ll start with lower home equity.
+• Lower home equity: A smaller deposit means you’ll start with lower home equity.
 Low equity means a larger loan and higher repayments.
-You could also slide into negative equity quickly, which is a problem if you run into trouble and need to sell.
+You could also slide into negative equity, which could be a problem if you run into trouble and need to sell.

-• Lender's Mortgage Insurance (LMI).
-If you have a deposit of less than 20% of the property's value, you will usually be required to pay Lender's Mortgage Insurance.
-This is a one-off fee that protects the lender, not the borrower, if you can't repay the loan.
+• Lenders mortgage insurance: If your deposit is less than 20% of the property’s value, you will usually be required to pay lenders mortgage insurance.
+It’s a fee that protects the lender, not you (the borrower), if you can’t repay the loan.

-You can estimate your mortgage repayments with Mozo's free mortgage repayments calculator.
+You can estimate your repayments with Mozo’s free home loan repayments calculator.

-Just plug in your loan amount and term and we'll instantly tell you what your monthly repayments will be so that you can begin budgeting.
+Just plug in your loan amount and term and our calculator will instantly tell you what your monthly repayments will be so that you can begin budgeting.

 • Proof of income